 It’s considered highly unlikely the Obama administration will extradite either Banks or Rizzo to stand trial in Pakistan.

-Posted by Dr Stuart Jeanne Bramhall on April 8, 2015, With 2067 Reads Filed under Of Interest.
+Posted by Dr Stuart Jeanne Bramhall on April 8, 2015, With 2069 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.